 A global HTTP proxy policy ensures that HTTP traffic is redirected to a proxy server that you specify.
 Configuring a global HTTP proxy policy for devices includes specifying the URL for the proxy auto-configuration (PAC) file.
-Details are available in "Working with global HTTP proxy policies" in the MobileIron Core Device Management Guide for iOS.
+Details are available in "Working with global HTTP proxy policies" in the Core Device Management Guide for iOS and macOS Devices.